जितिया पवाई बडा भारी

 Another important aspect of this festival is married women go back to their Laihara/Maiti (parents’ house) for no joy can surpass the content of going back to the birth-home for a married woman in Nepal.
 Unlike in western countries, when married, girls are obligated to live with their husbands’ parents where a joint family is a norm.
 Wives are subjected to live life as dictated by in-laws and husbands, that is why the Laihara time for any married woman is a grand event.
 At Laihara her liberty is restored.

-The Three Day Celebrations
+The Three Day Jitiya Parva Celebrations

 On Saptami, the first day of Jitiya, bratalu (women observing fast) go to nearby rivers, ponds or any form of water reservoir at the crack of dawn to take bath and purify themselves.
-They offer water to the Sun God after bathing, put together mustard seed dreg cake and khar (Vetivar grass) on two sponge gourd leaves, let it float on water after offering it to Jitmahan and use remaining mustard seed dreg cake as shampoo wash hair.
+They offer water to the Sun God after bathing, put together mustard seed dreg cake and khar (Vetivar grass) on two sponge gourd leaves, let it float on water after offering it to Jitmahan, and use the remaining mustard seed dreg cake as shampoo wash hair.

 Bratalus oil massage their children with mustard oil, pay homage to their female ancestors, and eat the food of desire after the early morning worship.
 There is no fasting on Saptami.